exordis/helm-chart-cicd-subsystem-application/docs/Components/containers.md

     `tcpSocket` is added only if container has exposed ports with protocol `TCP` (otherwise default default probe is generated without probe type and has no effect) , actual port number is populated as number of first exposed port.

+`order`

+:   Applicable only for init containers - order of execution (init containers are sorted by `order`,`name` in workload manifest).
+Default 1000.

 ## Validations